 - Graduate Program

 - Academic Calendar

-COA’s focus on human ecology—the study and improvement of the relationships between humans and our social and natural communities—provides the conceptual framework for the Educational Studies program.
-As a philosophy, it invites, encourages, and guides us to apply our understanding of interconnection, interdependence, and interaction between the following:
+College of the Atlantic’s focus on human ecology—the study and improvement of the relationships between humans and our social and natural communities—provides the conceptual framework for the Educational Studies program.
+As a philosophy, it invites, encourages, and guides students and faculty to apply their understanding of interconnection, interdependence, and interaction among the following:

 Professional Teacher Certification

 The COA Educator Preparation program is approved by the Maine Department of Education.
 While at COA, education students may earn a Maine Initial Teaching Certification for Elementary Education (grades K-8) or Secondary (grades 7-12) in Life Science, Social Studies, or English Language Arts.
 Maine is one of more than 40 signees on an interstate reciprocity agreement that includes nearly every U.S. state as well as British Columbia, Department of Defense schools, the District of Columbia, and Guam.
 COA has an excellent working partnership with local public and private schools, a partnership that gives our students the opportunity to connect theory to practice while providing engaging and challenging experiences for learners in classrooms, after-school programs, museums, alternative education settings, and summer camps.